nikita2273/BrainTeasers_ByUsing_Python/README.md

 # BrainTeasers_ByUsing_Python
-This quiz application is a Python-based interactive quiz created using the Tkinter library.
-It provides a series of multiple-choice questions to the user, tracks their correct answers, and displays their final score.
+Test your knowledge with BrainTeasers, a fun and interactive quiz application built using Python with Tkinter.
+Answer a series of questions on various topics and track your score in real-time.
+Ideal for learners and quiz enthusiasts, it challenges your understanding and sharpens your skills.